|TLE Vulcan XM655 night shoot 2014 TLE Vulcan XM655 night shoot 2021|

 His association with 655MaPS started over 20 years ago when he was invited by David Thomas, the last Vulcan display pilot, to help out in the cockpit during ground runs and taxiing as they did not have anyone to sit in the right hand seat able to operate the controls and switches.
 “When I got back in the cockpit it was like sitting in your favourite armchair” says Mike Pollitt.
 Starting the engines is all done with flight reference cards, that was the easy bit but admitted remembering where the switches were was the hardest part of his return to the cockpit.

 Although the Vulcan was designed to operate from 9,000 foot (2,743m) runways, they only have 3,000 feet (914m) to work with at Wellesbourne.
-“The biggest skill required is not for the abortive take-off display but the manoeuvring the Vulcan on the narrow 150 feet [46m] wide runways and taxiways when 200 feet [61m] is what we used to have” says 655 display pilot Mike Pollitt. ”If I was to just use the nose wheel steering I would go off the side of the runway so I have to use differential braking in to the turn before using the nose wheel”.
+“The biggest skill required is not for the abortive take-off display but the manoeuvring the Vulcan on the narrow 150 feet [46m] wide runways and taxiways when 200 feet [61m] is what we used to have” says 655 display pilot Mike Pollitt. ”If I was to just use the nose wheel steering I would go off the side of the runway so I have to use differential breaking in to the turn before using the nose wheel”.
 This is practiced three times a year.

 “I used to pitch up as just a few times a year for events and cockpit tours, now it’s more like every three Saturdays in four”, says Mike Pollitt.
 “Today is an engineering day but still people will turn up hoping to be shown around, for £10 they can get a cockpit tour from me which is wonderful”.